 We then travel to a private garden at Collinsvale, situated in the foothills of Mount Wellington.
 At an elevation of 350m above sea level it is in a picturesque valley with panoramic mountain views.
 Once apple orchards, Janette and Jason Good started with a blank canvas over 18 years ago and have transformed this private garden into over an acre of English cottage style garden with many twisting paths, arbours, ponds and a stream.
 It is truly seasonal with a wide array of plants and trees.
 There are also lots of animals to enjoy, including chickens, ducks, a pony and donkey.
 Certainly a garden to relax in and take in the fresh air.

 This afternoon we travel to the Berriedale Peninsula and the Museum of Old and New Art (MONA), an art museum that is the antithesis of the traditional gallery.
 It was created to be shocking, educational and entertaining with the confronting themes of passion, death and decay explored in unflinching detail.
 The controversial artworks are all from the private collections of David Walsh, a mathematician and art collector who made his money perfecting algorithms that let him beat casinos and bookies at their own game.

 At the conclusion of our visit we take the short twenty-five minute ferry from MONA along the Derwent River back to Hobart’s Brooke Street Pier.
 From the water you can view this gallery’s remarkable architecture.
 Designed by Fender Katsalidis Architects (FKA), MONA sits sentinel over the Derwent, its bulk echoing the riverbank topography.
 (Overnight Hobart) BL

-Day 4: Tuesday 1 February, Hobart: The Ecology of Bruny Island with Dr Catherine Young
+Day 4: Tuesday 28 January, Hobart: The Ecology of Bruny Island

 - 3-hour wilderness cruise of Bruny Island’s rugged coastline